predyy/random-js-bullshit/README.md

 ### Parsing ints can be fun

-`parseInt` will convert armunet to string before parsing it.
+`parseInt` will convert argument to string before parsing it.

 ```javascript
 // parseInt(0.5) becomes parseInt("0.5") which is 0